caltech-cs124/container/README.md

 8. From now on, you should do all your development (or at least, testing) in the container.
 Try out `make check` or `pintos` commands to make sure it works.
     1. This is the **minimum viable tools** that you need to compile and run Pintos.
 You may want to install other useful system tools such as `git`, `vim`, `hh`, etc. in the container.
 This can be done with `apt install git` for example.
-    2. Afterwards, you may also need to apply the `cross-container.patch` to fix the project for the new tools to accept them.
+    2.  **Afterwards, you need to apply the [`cross-container.patch`](./cross-container.patch) to fix the project for the newer GCC tools to compile them.**
-        1. This can be done with `cat cross-container.patch | patch -p1`.
+        1. This can be done with `cat cross-container.patch | patch -p1` in the .
     3. To make sure everything works fine, you should `cd src/threads` and run `make check`.

 # Building Containers